 Do you know the story of Steve Jobs engraving the name of every employee who worked on the Mac on the bottom plate?
 It was an act to instill brand ownership and a sense of belonging to the employees.
 And employees who felt that they belonged to the brand totally went about publicizing it.

-Brand building in 2018 and beyond is going to be a remarkable journey.
+Brand building in this year and beyond is going to be a remarkable journey.
 You will have to do more than just trying to get sales leads.
 The focus will shift towards winning customers as long-term fans who will stay loyal and permanently attached to the brand.

-We have listed out some such ways you can make branding work for you in 2018!
+We have listed out ways you can build your brand